devsingh1234/Python/README.md

 # Python
-submit you pyhton codes here with questions
+submit your pyhton codes here with questions